Do engineers use AutoCAD? Yes, all types of engineers use AutoCAD. AutoCAD makes engineering work more efficient among many other things.

 But, what you knew from 15 years ago is still there.
 This makes it easy to move from one version to another.

-#4 Flexibility: you can integrate AutoCAD in many parts of various industries.
+#4 Flexibility: you can integrate AutoCAD with many parts of various industries.
 So many add-on packages exist, that allow you to mimic other CAD programs.
 All the while, you keep the same AutoCAD user interface and basic workflow.

 In other words, you can pretty much do anything in AutoCAD.
-While more complex programs limit you to only one task.
+While more complex programs limit you to only one focused task.

 #5 Pick up and go: you can open a drawing and quickly make an edit.
 You don’t need to deal with various functions to make a simple change.